tarantuli/enchanters-manual/README.md

 <!-- TOC -->

-# What and Why
+# What and why

-This is an extended manual for the boardgame Enchanters (https://mythicgames.net/enchanters-a-serial-fantasy/) by Mythic Games.
+This is an extended manual for the boardgame *Enchanters* (https://mythicgames.net/enchanters-a-serial-fantasy/) by *Mythic Games*.

 It's a personal, non affiliated project, born from a desire to apply my technical writing itch, and this game was an ideal target.

-Enchanters, while awesome to play, frequently raises questions concerning the meaning of card texts, rules and effect order.
+*Enchanters*, while awesome to play, frequently raises questions concerning the meaning of card texts, rules and effect order.
 Even setup can take frustratingly long when trying to remember or look up the specifics of Overlords, co-op mode, the AI deck.